-The UAE Central Bank's foreign assets decreased by 1.7 per cent. in 2020 to reach AED 388 billion due to a decrease of current account balances and deposits with banks abroad and foreign securities by 4.8 per cent. and 56.8 per cent. respectively, partially offset by the increase in other foreign assets by 81.4 per cent.
+The UAE Central Bank's foreign assets increased by 5.9 per cent. in 2022 to reach AED 493.9 billion due to an increase in current account balances and deposits with banks abroad.
+The UAE Central Bank's foreign assets decreased by 20.2 per cent. in 2021 to reach AED 466.5 billion due to a decrease of current account balances and deposits with banks abroad by 19.5 per cent.
+The UAE Central Bank's foreign assets decreased by 1.7 per cent. in 2020 to reach AED 388 billion due to a decrease of current account balances and deposits with banks abroad by 4.8 per cent. and 56.8 per cent. respectively, partially offset by the increase in other foreign assets by 81.4 per cent.
 The UAE Central Bank's foreign assets increased by 8.9 per cent. in 2019 to reach AED 395 billion, due mostly to an increase in current account balances and deposits at banks abroad by AED 71.7 billion.
 The balance of foreign assets at the UAE Central Bank increased from AED 348 billion at the end of 2017 to AED 363 billion at the end of 2018.
-The balance of foreign assets held at the UAE Central Bank increased from AED 311 billion at end of 2016 to AED 348 billion at end of 2017 owing to an increase by AED 108.7 billion in current account balances and deposits at banks abroad, while held-to-maturity foreign securities declined.